 Are our team's services covered by health insurance?

-Our services are covered by most health insurance plans.
+Our services are covered by most commercial health insurance plans in addition to Medicare and Tricare.
 Please have your health insurance information at hand when you call to schedule an initial evaluation.
-Kathy Davis, our office manager, will then check on your benefits.
+Our staff will then check your benefits.

 How long is my first appointment?

 Your initial evaluation will take about 30 minutes in most instances.
 If our team believes that you will benefit from medication and if you desire to try medication, we will write a prescription at that first visit.
 Follow-up visits are typically one month later and usually last for 15 minutes.
 If our team needs more time in your particular instance, we will arrange for additional time with you.

 Do some emotional symptoms have a "physical" basis?

 Many emotional symptoms in depression and anxiety disorders occur when the levels of certain brain neurotransmitters, such as serotonin or norepinephrine, drop below effective levels due to stress or other causes.
 Our current antidepressants and anti-anxiety medications help restore the natural balance of these neurotransmitters and are not addicting or habit forming.

 How do I reach Dr. Hubbard or his staff?